martinbean/martinbean.dev/_posts/2014-09-08-whats-new-in-laravel-4-3.md

 }
 ```

-As you can see, there’s a `rules()` method that returns an array of rules you would before pass to `Validator::make()`,
+There’s a `rules()` method that returns an array of rules you would before pass to `Validator::make()`,
 and also an `authorize()` method where you would provide any user authorisation.
-You want all users to be able to register, so you just simply return `true`.
+Usually you want all users to be able to register, so you just simply return `true`.

 So how do you use this request class?
 This neatly leads me on to another feature…